ScalingIntelligence/Archon/README.md

 ```
 pip install archon-ai
 ```
+A tutorial on how to use it can be found [here](https://colab.research.google.com/drive/1Hw8zNrTJdJ5bIJPtEljQ-UxC3n6udp2_?usp=sharing)
 ### Running Locally

 Alternatively, you can use Archon directly from this repository.
 This is the most up to date and offers the most flexibility working with our codebase